NZMSA/2017-Phase-1-Module-2/6. Integrate Database to solution/6.2 Creating an Azure Mobile App with Easy Tables/README.md

 The completed project of both the Xamarin and Bot are included in this folder.

 ### Important
-For this tutorial make sure you have an easy table in your mobile backend called `timeline`, as we reference it by name
+For this tutorial make sure you have an easy table in your mobile backend called `NotHotDogModel`, as we reference it by name

 ![Easy tables](photos/easy_tables.png)